projectcalico/calico/getting-started/kubernetes/helm.md

 Go to the {{site.prodname}} [releases page](https://github.com/projectcalico/calico/releases) and find the release you want to install.
 The chart will be in the release artifacts and will have a name like: `tigera-operator-{{site.data.versions[0].title}}-{{site.data.versions[0].chart.version}}.tgz`

 #### Customize the Helm chart
-If you are installing on a cluster installed by EKS, GKE, AKS, Openshift or Docker Enterprise, or you need to customize TLS certificates, you **must** customize this Helm chart by creating a `values.yaml` file.
+If you are installing on a cluster installed by EKS, GKE, AKS or Docker Enterprise, or you need to customize TLS certificates, you **must** customize this Helm chart by creating a `values.yaml` file.

 Otherwise, you can skip this step.

-1. If you are installing on a cluster installed by EKS, GKE, AKS, Openshift or Docker Enterprise, set the `kubernetesProvider` as described in the [Installation reference](../../reference/installation/api#operator.tigera.io/v1.Provider).
+1. If you are installing on a cluster installed by EKS, GKE, AKS or Docker Enterprise, set the `kubernetesProvider` as described in the [Installation reference](../../reference/installation/api#operator.tigera.io/v1.Provider).
 For example:
 ```
 echo '{installation.kubernetesProvider: EKS}' > values.yaml
 ```